specialized806/microsoft-365-docs/microsoft-365/archive/archive-setup.md

 8. On the **Enable billing for unlicensed OneDrive accounts** panel, select **Confirm**.

+Microsoft 365 Archive is now enabled for you, and you're able to archive content from the SharePoint admin center.

 <!---
 7. On the **Manage SharePoint site archive** panel, select the checkbox to manage site archiving on SharePoint and select **Save**.